prominenceai/deepstream-services-library/docs/overview.md

 retval = dsl_pipeline_component_add_many('my-pipeline',
     ['src-1', 'src-2', 'pgie', 'tiler', 'osd', 'rtsp-sink', 'window-sink', None])
 ```
-Tilers have dimensions, width and height in pixels, and rows and columns settings that can be updated at any time.
-The Tiler API provides services to show a single source with [dsl_tiler_source_show_set](/docs/api-timer.md#dsl_tiler_source_show_set) and return to the tiled view with [dsl_tiler_source_show_all](/docs/api-tiler.md#dsl_tiler_source_show_all).
-The source shown can be controlled manually with operator input, and automatically using [Object Detection Event](#)
+Tilers have dimensions, width and height in pixels, and rows and columns settings.
+The Tiler API provides services to show a single source with [`dsl_tiler_source_show_set`](/docs/api-timer.md#dsl_tiler_source_show_set) and return to the tiled view with [`dsl_tiler_source_show_all`](/docs/api-tiler.md#dsl_tiler_source_show_all).
+Refer to the section on [Dynamic Pipelines](#dynamic-pipelines) for more information.

 Applications using Tiler components can add one or more [Pad Probe Handlers](#pad-probe-handlers) -- to either the sink-pad (input) or source-pad (output) -- to process the batched stream buffers and metadata for each frame and detected-object.

 See the [Multi-Source Tiler](/docs/api-tiler.md) reference section for additional information.

 ## On-Screen Display
 On-Screen Display (OSD) components, using the generated object-metadata, highlight detected objects with colored bounding boxes and labels.
 A Clock with Positional offsets, colors and fonts can be enabled for Display.
-ODE Actions can be used to add/update Frame and Object metadata for the OSD to display.
+[ODE Actions](/docs/api-ode-action.md) can be used to add/update Frame and Object metadata for the OSD to display.

 See the [On-Screen Display API](/docs/api-osd.md) reference section for more information.